ChenFaHaung/CPE/README.md

-# CPE
+# Collegiate Programming Examination
-Here is the practice of the colledge programming exam.
+Here is the practice of the Collegiate Programming Examination.

+Bless me to pass this.